yochaigal/cairn/wip/backgrounds/gravedigger.md

 | 5    | **Crowbar**   | Sometimes you just need to get the damn thing open!          |
 | 6    | **Repellent** | Powerful stuff.
 You're not sure what it is actually _meant_ to repell though, as the writing is faded.
 Maybe everything?
 3 uses. |

-## If you are the oldest character in the party, your whole group is in Debt to....
-**The Constables**.
-Your adventuring party knocked over two large stones while delving for rare treasure beneath an ancient burial tomb.
-Not only were the locals upset at your desecration, but the tomb had already been robbed ages ago!
-The authorities have deemed that you either pay a hefty fine (200gp per PC) or find a way to fix things before the people get restless, or violent.